The Organisational House

 (Kaiser Wilhelm II)

-• The individual room: The people
+- The individual room: the people

-• The relationship room: Team collaboration
+- The relationship room: team collaboration

-• The steering room: Structures, processes and rules
+- The steering room: structures, processes, and rules

-• The operational room: The actual work and results
+- The operational room: the actual work and results

 Typical Challenges in Organisations

-1. Lack of orientation during change: “Things should be different, but we don’t know how.”
+Lack of orientation during change: “Things should be different, but we don’t know how.”

-Example: A ward introduces a new documentation system, but no one explains why it is being implemented or on what principles it should be used.
+Example: A ward introduces a new documentation system, but no one explains the principles underpinning its use or why it is needed.Insecurity instead of relief: “Management needs to decide.”

-Example: In cases of conflict or bottlenecks, everyone turns to the manager, even though many decisions could be made within the team.
+Example: In cases where conflict or bottlenecks emerge, everyone turns to the manager, even though many decisions could be made within the team.Conflicts remain unspoken.

-Example: Frustration grows between medical and nursing staff because tasks and responsibilities are unclear.
+Example: Frustration grows between medical and nursing staff because roles and responsibilities remain unclear.The organisation works only ‘on paper’.

 The Organisational House in Focus